Contact: Aoibheann Cline, Western States Coordinator

-On February 23, the Washington Legislative Sportsmen’s Caucus hosted its semi-annual sportsmen’s advisory board meeting and shootout at Evergreen Sportsmen’s Club in Littlerock, Washington.
+On April 18th, the Washington Legislative Sportsmen’s Caucus hosted its annual sportsmen’s shootout and luncheon at Evergreen Sportsmen’s Club in Littlerock.

 The event kicked off with a policy and firearms safety briefing at the Capitol, led by a National Rifle Association (NRA) Certified Instructor and Certified Master Range Safety Officer.

 The annual shootout provides an opportunity to bring hunters, recreational shooters, legislators and the sportsmen’s community together to discuss priority issues for sportsmen and women in Washington and highlight the conservation and economic benefits that sportsmen and women bring to the state.
 In 2018, sportsmen and women contributed more than $67 million to conservation through the American System of Conservation Funding.

 Recreational shooters of all ages and experience levels had the opportunity to participate in an educational day on the range, including a rifle, pistol, and trap shooting competition.
 Instructors and Range Safety Officers were present at each station.

 Despite conflicting floor sessions, members and staff made it a priority to attend the shootout.
 Bipartisan Caucus Co-Chairs Senators Phil Fortunato and Dean Takko joined the group as experienced sportsmen, while Senators Liz Lovelett and Emily Randall found success and enthusiasm for shooting sports as beginners.

 “I appreciate the legislative shootout because it gives me a chance to invite members that have little or no experience with a firearm to see how they work and to explain to them the technical aspects of the weapon.
 People that do not have experience with firearms have misconception of how they operate.
 This gives us a chance to explain things to them and answer their questions,” said Sen. Takko.